MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/quotas-limits.md

 This article contains a reference and a detailed description of the quotas and limits for Azure AI Agent Service.

-## Quotas and limits for the Azure AI Agent Service service
+## Quotas and limits for the Azure AI Agent Service

 The following sections provide you with a guide to the default quotas and limits that apply to Azure AI Agent Service: